 Now that you know how much it’s going to take to start your business, you need the money to back it up.
 There are a number of ways to finance your business, but you should always do your research, and talk to your accountant or financial advisor for additional assistance.
 To get you started, here are a few methods of raising capital:

-However you decide to pay for your new venture, you should also be aware that you can deduct some startup expenses on your taxes as a business owner.
-If your total startup costs are $50,000 or below, you can deduct $5,000 in business startup costs and $5,000 in organizational costs.
+Whatever way you decide to pay for your new venture, you should also be aware that you can deduct some startup expenses on your taxes as a business owner.
+If your total startup costs are $50,000 or below, you can deduct $5,000 in business startup costs and $5,000 in organisational costs.